matteoserva/dirtycow-arm32/README.md

 # Make the new policy permanent

 ( to be completed )
-save the new policy in /data/security or /data/security/current
+* save the new policy in /data/security or /data/security/current to make it autoload at boot
+* the new policy should allow writing /sys/kernel/uevent_helper
+* the new policy should allow launching adb client
+* create cap_setuid binary in /data/enc_user that writes uevent_helper
+* from user, setprop service.adb.tcp.port, connect to self, launch setuid binary, write uevent_helper
+* from uevent_helper spawn su daemon

 Make it survive a OS update